my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Council Tax Exemption

-Once the form is processed, the Programme Administration Team will contact you when the letter(s) is ready for collection, or if they need more information before they can assist you.
+Once your request is processed, the Programme Administration Team will contact you when your letter(s) is ready for collection or if they need more information to assist you.

-Staff within the Library are also able to provide advice and support across a range of areas from academic skills and learning resources to managing your money and your health and wellbeing.
+Library staff are also available to provide advice and support on various matters, including academic skills, learning resources, managing your finances, and maintaining your health and well-being.

 International Students on a Student Visa Route

-• A copy of the all the data pages in your passport, including immigration stamps
+• Copies of all data pages from your passport, including any immigration stamps

-• A record of your attendance on course
+• Records of your attendance throughout your course

 • Your passport